samstoia/pizza/README.md

 Below is a sample of inputs and outputs the website can handle.

-* Order a small choose pizza
+* Order a small cheese pizza
 * Pizza will cost $6
 * Order a large, 4 topping pizza
 * Pizza will cost $14